Smart360/legal/PrivacyNotice.md

 --------------------------

-This notice describes how we collect and use personal data about you, in accordance with the EU General Data Protection Regulation (GDPR), the Data Protection (Jersey) Law 2018 (and amendments thereto) (the law) and any other national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in Jersey (‘Data Protection Legislation’).
+This notice describes how we collect and use personal data about you, in accordance with the [EU General Data Protection Regulation](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32016R0679&from=EN) (GDPR), the [Data
+Protection (Jersey) Law 2018](https://www.jerseylaw.je/laws/enacted/Pages/L-03-2018.aspx) (and amendments thereto) (the law) and any other national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in Jersey ('Data Protection Legislation').

 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.